-10 Things to Love About Living on the Northshore
+10 Things to Love About Living on the Northshore of New Orleans

 - The Real Estate Options: We are easily able to afford much more house that is well-suited for our family.
 Although real estate costs are trending upward, we are very happy that our home comfortably fits our family and features a nice-sized backyard.
 Backyards are hard to come by in New Orleans.

 - The Safety: No place is perfect, and I certainly keep an eye on my kids and my surroundings at all times.
 But there have definitely been moments where I’ve recognized a slightly different feel and comfort level in everyday situations.
 I can’t say that I often felt unsafe previously, but living outside of the city has a calm about it that I can’t quite describe.

 - The Tammany Trace: Riding the well-paved, mostly-shaded bike trace is a gem I can’t say enough about.
 No matter where you access the Trace or how far you want to go, it’s fitting for everyone.
 I see walkers, joggers, speed cyclists, and five-year-old bikers enjoying the path all along the way.
 It’s peaceful and one of my favorite things!
 Heck, you may want to drive over from New Orleans just to take your kids on this trail for a simple family-friendly outing.

-- Proximity: It may seem like we’re far out, but we are about 35 minutes from downtown, 25 minutes from Slidell, 45 minutes from Bay St. Louis, and 50 (or so) minutes from Baton Rouge.
+- Proximity: It may seem like we’re far out, but we are about 35 minutes from downtown New Orleans, 25 minutes from Slidell, 45 minutes from Bay St. Louis, and 50 (or so) minutes from Baton Rouge.
 In some ways, I feel like we are even more centrally located to take fun day trips now.
 We still enjoy a dinner date or event downtown from time to time and then jump back on the Causeway to head home.
 It seems like a big deal, but it really isn’t.
 Somehow you get used to the 24-mile drive, you really do.
 (Side note: I never believed anyone who told me this previously.)
 Please note that we elect not to travel during rush hour as best we can!

 - The People: We really love meeting new families, hanging out with our neighbors, and getting to know the other people (transplants and natives) who live in and around our area.
 We’ve been warmly welcomed and have created some wonderful friendships during our time here.
 In general, we have really appreciated the family-friendly nature of the Northshore.

 - Retail Access: As odd as it sounds, I live closer to stores and have more options within five minutes of my house than I did when I lived in Metairie.
-I can access several grocery stores (four to be exact) within a few minutes.
-The stores here sometimes have more limited selections than the Metairie counterparts, but I can usually find clothing or gifts really easily when I’m looking.
+I can access several grocery stores (four, to be exact) within a few minutes.
+The stores here sometimes have more limited selections than their Metairie counterparts, but I can usually find clothing or gifts really easily when I’m looking.
 The amount of boutique shops and big-box options is actually pretty decent over here, and it continues to grow as the population increases.

-- The Landscape: One friend’s son surprisingly and excitedly told his mom “It’s so treesy here!” when driving over to visit recently.
+- The Landscape: One friend’s son surprisingly and excitedly told his mom, “It’s so treesy here!” when driving over to visit recently.
 It was quite adorable, and I laughed at his reaction to the lush landscape.
 It IS treesy, and we really appreciate the greenery, the open spaces, and the abundance of live oaks along the lakefront and at the parks.
 We visit Fontainebleau State Park and Fairview State Park often.
 Bringing a picnic, taking a walk, playing in the splash pad (Fountainebleau), or watching the boats go by (Fairview) are some of our favorite pastimes.